Bikatr7/Kudasai/README.md

 ## **Web GUI**<a name="webgui"></a>

 Kudasai also offers a Web GUI.
 It has all the main functionality of the program but in an easier and non-linear way for those who may not want to use the CLI.

+It must be noted that the WebGUI has been deprecated, and will not be updated.
+I will be focusing on the CLI/Console version of Kudasai.
+I will try to keep the WebGUI functional, but I will not be updating it with new features.

+This is due to Gradio being a bit of a pain to work with, and I'm not sure how much I'll be able to do with it, and cannot afford to invest time into making a replacement.

 To run the Web GUI, simply run webgui.py which is in the same directory as kudasai.py